Winter Bass Fishing for Smallies on the Susquehanna River

 If the weather does not cooperate for winter bass fishing, you can spend this time of the year organizing your fishing tackle, cleaning up your rods and reels, re-spooling with fresh line and making sure your boat is ready to go.
 You might also want to tie a few hair jigs for bass fishing or even hit the local streams for some winter trout fishing.
 When the weather does warm up and the ice is gone, you need to be ready and the first one on the dock because the smallie bite will be on.

 Cold Water Bass Fishing Tips for the River

-There are times when winter bass fishing in rivers like the Susquehanna is impossible until late February or early March.
+There are times when winter bass fishing in rivers like the Susquehanna is almost impossible until late February or early March.
 When you do get that chance to get out, however, it is usually cold and windy.
-The Susquehanna River is also high and cloudy, making you wonder how can you catch fish in conditions like these.
+The Susquehanna River is also high and muddy this time of year, making you wonder how can you catch fish in conditions like these.

-3 Reasons Why You Are Not Successful Winter Bass Fishing
+3 Reasons Why You Are Not Successful With Winter Bass Fishing

 At this time of the year you have to fish really slow, and I mean really slow.
 I have talked to many anglers at the ramp on those cold windy days and it is always the same story; It was too windy, the water was too cold and any number of other excuses.
 Cold weather bass fishing anglers have that same story.
 They have fished all day and did not get a bite.
 Well, let me explain something, if you are not catching fish, there are reasons why.

 If you get a break in the weather and the Susquehanna River is fishable, use these cold weather bass fishing tips to go get them.
 Winter bass fishing in general is tough.
 Fishing for smallmouth bass in winter is especially not easy, but if you plan your fishing days right and understand how to fish in cold water, you can be successful catching smallies on the River.